 5. CountAbout

-CountAbout was founded with its main goal is to be a step up from Quicken.
+CountAbout was founded to be a step up from Quicken.
 In fact, you can seamlessly migrate from Quicken to CountAbout.

 The site will automatically sync your Quicken data into the CountAbout system.
-One nice thing about CountAbout is that you can rename spending categories as you see fit.
+One nice feature of CountAbout is that you can rename spending categories.

 CountAbout’s prices are also very reasonable.
-It costs $9.99 per year for the basic budgeting plan.
+The basic budgeting plan costs $9.99 per year.

 If you’re willing to upgrade to the premium plan, you’ll get an added benefit: automatic download of transactions.
 The premium plan is only $39.99 per year.
 That equates to a bit over $3 a month.